andrew/ultimate-awesome/README.md

 - [awesome-scrapy](https://github.com/AccordBox/awesome-scrapy) - A curated list of awesome packages, articles, and other cool resources from the Scrapy community.
 - [awesome-physics](https://github.com/wbierbower/awesome-physics) - 🌌 A collaborative list of awesome software for exploring Physics concepts.
 - [awesome-pydantic](https://github.com/kludex/awesome-pydantic) - A curated list of awesome things related to Pydantic! 🌪️.
+- [Awesome-AI-Agents](https://github.com/Jenqyang/Awesome-AI-Agents) - A collection of autonomous agents 🤖️ powered by LLM.
 - [awesome-gpt-security](https://github.com/cckuailong/awesome-gpt-security) - A curated list of awesome security tools, experimental case or other interesting things with LLM or GPT.
 - [awesome-time-series](https://github.com/lmmentel/awesome-time-series) - Resources for working with time series and sequence data.
 - [awesome-frappe](https://github.com/gavindsouza/awesome-frappe) - A curated list of awesome things related to the Frappe Framework.